Scott Co, Iowa USGenWeb Project

 106

-Going down the river we would always pull ahead in the skiff and tie up to
+Going down the river we would always pull ahead in the skiff and

 the wharf-boat, load in our supplies and be ready to pull out to our